Home Buying Education

 • Hidden problems can cost thousands after closing

-• Inspections provide negotiation leverage before finalizing the deal
+• Inspections can provide leverage during negotiations

 An inspection is a relatively small cost compared to major repairs.